Alphabetical Plant Listing

 How Does Diatomaceous Earth Work?

-The microscopic, sharp edges of DE's diatom particles are its primary mode of action.
+The microscopic, sharp edges of DE’s diatom particles are its primary mode of action.
 These sharp edges can pierce and damage the exoskeletons of insects and other small organisms, causing them to lose moisture and eventually dehydrate and die.
 DE also has absorptive properties, further contributing to the desiccation of affected pests.
-It is effective against various insects, including ants, aphids, centipedes, cutworms, crickets, bed bugs, cockroaches, crickets, Japanese beetles, millipedes, ticks, spiders, cabbage maggot, slugs and snails, making it a popular choice for natural pest control.
+It is effective against various insects, including ants, aphids, centipedes, cutworms, crickets, bed bugs, cockroaches, Japanese beetles, millipedes, ticks, spiders, cabbage maggots, slugs and snails, making it a popular choice for natural pest control.

 Is Diatomaceous Earth Safe for Pets and Humans?